elixirschool/elixirschool/no/lessons/basics/collections.md

 + Keys are not unique.

 For these reasons keyword lists are most commonly used to pass options to functions.
-Av disse grunnene er det vanligst å bruke søkeordslister for å gi forskjellige alternativer til funksjoner.
+På grunn av dette er det vanligst å bruke nøkkelordslister for å gi forskjellige alternativer til funksjoner.

 ## Kart (maps)